 - Letter of Reference for Community Service Form & Instructions [form-fillable pdf] [form-fillable doc]

 - Verification of Funds for Additional Expenses Form [form-fillable pdf] [form-fillable doc]

 (to be submitted with the East-West Center GDF application forms; see the UHM Office of Graduate Education website for these and other forms)

 Attention: Applicants seeking admission to Architecture, any Business Program at the master's level, or Law Program should not use the Graduate Admission Application Form.
-The application form for these fields must be obtained from the respective program.
+The application form for these fields must be obtained from the respective programs.

 - UH Graduate Admissions Application (includes the UH Credit Card Payment Form for those applying for independent consideration) [pdf]

 - Applicants submit both the application for East-West Center Graduate Fellowship and the graduate admissions application to the University of Hawai'i to the East-West Center Award Services Office.
 Applications must be postmarked by the November deadline.

 - Applicants already enrolled as classified graduate students at the University of Hawai‘i submit only the East-West Center Graduate Fellowship application.